-Attached as Exhibit 99.1 hereto and incorporated by reference herein is a transcript of the oral presentation by A. Greig Woodring, President and Chief Executive Officer of RGA, and Jack B. Lay, Senior Executive Vice President and Chief Financial Officer of RGA, as well as the accompanying slide presentation (which is identical to the slides filed pursuant to Rule 425 on Friday, August 29, 2008).
+Set forth below is a transcript of the oral presentation by A. Greig Woodring, President and Chief Executive Officer of RGA, and Jack B. Lay, Senior Executive Vice President and Chief Financial Officer of RGA, as well as the accompanying slide presentation (which is identical to the slides filed pursuant to Rule 425 on Friday, August 29, 2008).
 Information in the transcript is qualified in its entirety by reference to the accompanying slides and RGA's exchange offer prospectus dated August 11, 2008 (including the risk factors contained therein) and the documents incorporated by reference therein.
 Investors are urged to review the transcript and the slides, together with the exchange offer prospectus and incorporated documents, in their entirety.